-ABA In the US: American Booksellers Association (for independently owned bookstores with a store front location selling new books).
+ABA In the US: American Booksellers Association (for independently owned bookstores with a store front location selling new books and for used and rare booksellers without one).

 In the UK: Antiquarian Booksellers Association (the UK equivalent of the ABAA).